fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/zh/part4d.md

 ![](../../images/4/19e.png)

-### Limiting creating new notes to logged in users
+### 为登录用户限制创建 Note（Limiting creating new notes to logged in users）

-为登录用户限制创建 Note

 <!-- Let's change creating new notes so that it is only possible if the post request has a valid token attached. -->
 <!-- The note is then saved to the notes list of the user identified by the token. -->